 For wideband operations, the minimum requirements for the receiver characteristics are specified when zero width intra-cell guardbands are configured and with all RB set(s) within the channel scheduled and with all RB sets available for DL transmissions according to the channel access procedures in [14].

+Unless stated otherwise, when a clause is not present for shared spectrum channel access, the general requirements and the additional clause requirements (suffices A,B,D) in clause 7 apply.